-Te Ao Maori, or the Maori dimension, is an integral element of the practise of law in New Zealand.
+Te Ao Maori, or the Maori dimension, is an integral element of the practice of law in New Zealand.
 Its application isn’t restricted solely to matters regarding the Treaty of Waitangi or Maori Land Courts, but has a far more wide-ranging application.
 As a legal practitioner in New Zealand you will undoubtedly come across situations when you will need to either be aware of the protocol to follow or where knowledge of the application of certain aspects of legislation can greatly assist your clients.

 This seminar will help you to discover and navigate those pathways.